-Shareholding Shares Percentage of

-Name of Major Shareholders Silares Ownership

-Chuan Han Investment Co., Ltd. 15,091,766 8.05%

-Cheng, Ya-Jen 12,167,477 6.49%

-Yang, Fu-An 11,792,834 6.29%
+Shareholding Name of Major Shareholders Shares Percentage of Ownership Chuan Han Investment Co., Ltd. 15,091,766 8.05% Cheng, Ya-Jen 12,167,477 6.49% Yang, Fu-An 11,792,834 6.29%

-Wang, Tsung-Shun 11,605,794 6.19%

 - 1. The information of major shareholders in this table was calculated by Taiwan Depository & Clearing Corporation on the last business day at the end of each quarter, and the shareholders who held more than 5% of the common shares and preferred shares of the Company that have been delivered (including treasury shares) were disclosed.
-The number of shares recorded in the Company's financial statements and the number of shares actually delivered by the Company without physical registration may differ due to different basis of preparation of the calculations. - 2.
+The number of shares recorded in the Company's financial statements and the number of shares delivered by the Company without physical registration may differ due to different basis of preparation of the calculations. - 2.
 If a shareholder delivers its shareholding information to the trust, the aforesaid information shall be disclosed by the individual trustee who opened the trust account.
-As for the insider declaration for shareholding more than 10% of total shares in accordance with the Securities and Exchange Act, their shareholding shall include the shares held by themselves plus the shares that they have delivered to the trust and have the right to exercise decision-making power over the trust property.
-For more information, please refer to Market Observation Post System website. - 3.
-The percentage of shareholding is calculated by rounding to two decimal places.
+As for the insider declaration for shareholding more than 10% of total shares under the Securities and Exchange Act, their shareholding shall include the shares held by themselves plus the shares that they have delivered to the trust and have the right to exercise decision-making power over the trust property.
+For more information, please refer to Market Observation Post System website.

+3. The percentage of shareholding is calculated by rounding to two decimal places.